-On October 2, 2025, Prague hosted the annual High-Performance Computing Seminar MetaCentrum 2025, where Czech researchers, infrastructure experts, and technology specialists gathered to explore the role of HPC computing in advancing science.
+On October 2, 2025, Prague hosted the annual High-Performance Computing Seminar MetaCentrum 2025, attended by 90 Czech researchers and infrastructure experts on site, with another 60 participants joining online.
 As part of the e-INFRA CZ national research infrastructure, MetaCentrum provides the backbone of distributed computing for academia, enabling thousands of scientists to tackle projects that would otherwise be impossible.

 This year’s seminar highlighted the Czech Republic's national distributed computing environment, MetaCentrum, which provides HPC, cloud services, and specialized tools (including AI support) for scientific research.
 The seminar featured presentations on new infrastructure developments, user-centric services, and technological trends.
 The event underlined MetaCentrum’s central role in Czech science and its growing integration into the European Open Science Cloud (EOSC).